DigiByte-Core/rosetta-node-sdk/README.md

 This project is a port of the official Go reference implementation.
 All features, except a [few exceptions](docs/api_limitations.md), have been ported to JS.

+⚠️ WARNING ⚠️
+Due to the lack of funding, I wasn't able to continue the work on `rosetta-node-sdk`.

 ## Motivation
 Coinbase's [Official Go Reference Implementation](https://github.com/coinbase/rosetta-sdk-go.git) is a thouroughly tested and wonderful SDK Implementation.
 However, as many developers are better suited to use NodeJS/Javascript, DigiByte decided to port the reference implementation to NodeJS while maintaining support for all it's core components.